Boss UltraPoxy 1ltr pack

 Application:

 Measure out equal quantities by volume onto a board-knife and mix carefully and slowly until colours are uniformly blended.
 Do not overmix or undermix.
 Altering the mixing ratio will result in a slower cure and lower physical strengths.
 Apply immediately to the clean, prepared substrate.
 Use of a new, narrow-ended filling blade is recommended to avoid unnecessary spread of excess filler around the hole – remove excess filler, keep the spread area as small as possible, avoid filling any substrate texture.
-Do not overfill.
 Wait for full cure before sanding.
-Apply a quality paint system appropriate to the substrate as per the manufacturers specifications.

 Limitations and Recommendations: